b-lukaszuk/BS_wJ_eng/contents/stem_and_leaf.md

  5|7
 </pre>

-It appears to be working as intended.
+It appears to be working as intended so I think we can finish here.